Sugar Face Scrubs for Glowing Skin: Benefits, How-To, and Recipes

 Different types of sugar can be used in a face scrub.

-Here is a list ordered from the coarsest to the most gentle:
+Here's a list from the coarsest to the most gentle:

 • Raw sugar (turbinado): Coarser and more abrasive, suitable for body scrubs.
 This type is best for smooth out bumpy chicken skin!